Financing a Home in Bastrop County Texas

 USDA is a government sponsored loan program (US Dept of Agriculture) trying to promote “rural” housing.
 Most of the homes in our area are eligible.
 There are income limits, but they are not as low as you might think.
 Click here to check the limits on their website.
 If you qualify, it allows for 0 down payment.
 If we are able to roll your closing costs into your loan you may truly be able to come to the closing table with no monies due (inspections and appraisal are always out of pocket expenses for the buyer).
 These loans do carry extra fees, please discuss these with your lender to see if this loan works for you.

-For more information on eligibility and current 2018 rates: click here.
+For more information on eligibility and the loan program: click here.

 To access a USDA loan calculator to see what your payments might be, click here.